 Occupancy is the ratio of the number of active warps per multiprocessor to the maximum number of possible active warps.
-(To determine the latter number, see the deviceQuery CUDA Sample or refer to Compute Capabilities in the CUDA C++ Programming Guide.)
+(To determine the latter number, see the deviceQuery CUDA Sample or refer to Compute Capabilities.)
 Another way to view occupancy is the percentage of the hardware's ability to process warps that is actively in use.